OML-Team/open-metric-learning/README.md

 No, you don't.
 OML is a framework-agnostic.
 Despite we use PyTorch Lightning as a loop runner for the experiments, we also keep the possibility to run everything on pure PyTorch.
-Thus, only the tiny part of OML is Lightning-specific and we keep this logic separately from other code (see oml.lightning).
-Even when you use Lightning, you don't need to know it, since we provide ready to use entry points with configs based API.
+Thus, only the tiny part of OML is Lightning-specific and we keep this logic separately from other code (see `oml.lightning`).
+Even when you use Lightning, you don't need to know it, since we provide ready to use [Config API](https://github.com/OML-Team/open-metric-learning/blob/main/examples/).

 The possibility of using pure PyTorch and modular structure of the code leaves a room for utilizing OML with your favourite framework after the implementation of the necessary wrappers.

-Please, see "Minimal examples" section for more details.
 </p>
 </details>